MS365 OneDrive - Dynamic Access via Drive ID

 Implementation

-1. Create or add a data group
+1. Create or Add to a Data Group

 Alternatively, you can add the data fields to an existing data group.